When will you backup Windows 7 and restore on another computer?

 Preparation: you need to prepare a backup image of Windows 7 with AOMEI Backupper.
 If the target computer cannot boot normally, you need to create bootable media, place the backup image into it, and then boot the computer with it.
 If the target computer can boot normally, first copy Windows 7 backup image to the target computer and then follow steps below.

 Step 1.
 Install and launch AOMEI Backupper Standard.
-Click Restore.
-This software will auto detect backup image, so you can choose the backup point directly.
-Or you can select Browse a path to select an image file and restore data from the file to choose another Windows 7 system backup image.
+Click Restore and Select Task.
+This software will auto detect backup image, so you can choose the backup image directly.
+Or you can click Select Image File to find the image file and restore data from the file to choose another Windows 7 system backup image.

 Step 3.
-Choose the backup point, and then click Next.
+Tick Restore this system backup, and then click Next.

 Step 4.
 Confirm the operation summary.
 Click Start Restore.